sergiocollado/potpourri/aws_notes.md

 ### Policies

-these identites are matched with identities policies
+These identites are matched with identities policies .

 IAM policies allow acess to resources and be as granular as desired.
 Different resources can be addresed with the ARN (Amazon Resource Name)

-there two types of policies: identity policies and resources policies.
+There two types of policies: identity policies and resources policies.

 policies are defined by three mandatory elements
 - effect: specifies if the effect results in an "Allow", or and explicit "Deny" or and implicit deny in case nothing is explicitly defined.